What is Radiation?

 - Non-ionizing radiation

-Ionizing radiation has sufficient energy to produce ions in the matter at the molecular level.
-If that matter is human significant damage can result including damage to DNA and denaturation of proteins.
+Ionizing radiation is radiation with sufficient energy that produces ions in the matter at the molecular level upon the interaction.
+In other words, it can remove tightly bound electrons from the orbit of an atom, causing the atom to become charged or ionized.
+If the interacting matter is a human body, it can result in significant damage including damage to DNA and denaturation of proteins.
 This is not to say that non-ionizing radiation can’t cause injury to humans but the injury is generally limited to thermal damage i.e. burns.
-There is a great deal of information on the above chart.
 One of the most interesting things is that the visible spectrum is essentially the divide between ionizing and non-ionizing radiation.
 This makes sense clinically when we think of UV radiation causing skin cancer.

 Types of Ionizing Radiation